16 customer loyalty programs of 2024 + how they work

-Sometimes you have to give customers a reason to keep buying from you.
-To build customer loyalty, businesses offer special discounts to customers who make regular purchases.
+Sometimes, you need to give customers a reason to keep buying from you.
+To build customer loyalty, some businesses will offer special discounts to customers who make regular purchases.
 This strategy is known as a loyalty program.

 If executed well and with the customer at the center, loyalty programs can help your customers feel good about purchasing from you.
 There are many different types of customer loyalty programs you can use to increase customer engagement.
 What you choose depends upon your mission, your product, and your goals for the reward program.

 Read on to learn how and why customer loyalty programs work, plus see examples from popular brands.

 A customer loyalty program (or rewards program) is a customer retention strategy that motivates customers to continue buying from you instead of competitors.

 Like personal relationships, customer relationships are successful when both parties feel they’re getting something beneficial from the relationship.
 Customers give you their support when they buy from you, and loyalty rewards like discounts and freebies affirm that they’re receiving something in return.

 According to Accenture, more than 90 percent of companies have some sort of loyalty program, so it’s advantageous to implement one if you haven’t already.

 Here are several benefits of a customer loyalty program:

 Customer loyalty programs can boost your business’ revenue.
 The more a buyer loves your brand and the longer they stick around, the more they’re likely to spend.
 For example, many shoppers will purchase more to obtain a higher tier in a program or receive a discount.

 Customer loyalty programs increase customer lifetime value and repeat business—rewarding your frequent customers for their purchases is an effective way to keep them coming back for more.
 Plus, by giving buyers an enjoyable experience, they’ll be more satisfied with your brand.
 This can help you forge connections with new customers as well.